-Cable TV or satellite No Broadband No b.
-Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If have answered yes, deta maintenance contract: ails of the company with which you have a 11.
-Responsibilities for share d or common areas a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-If you have answered yes s, please give details: b.
+Telephone No Cable TV or satellite No Broadband Yes BT b.
+Is there a septic tank syste No If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? ance contract for your septic tank?
+11. Responsibilities for share d or common areas a.
+Are you aware of any responsibility to contribut used jointly, such as the repair of a shared drive boundary, or garden area? repair of a shared drive, private road, ything No If you have answered yes s, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes s, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No If you have answered yes s, please give details: e. do any of your neighbours have the rightto walk xample to put out their rubbish bin or to s?
-No If you have answered yes s, please give details: f. your property? (public ri is there a public right of way across any part of ght of way is a way over which the public has a not the land isprivately-owned.)
-No
+If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d. walk over any of your neighbours'propert our rubbish bin or to maintain your ty - No If you have answered yes , please give details: e. do any of your neighbours have the right for example to put out their rubbish bin one?
+If you have answered yes , please give details: f. your property? (public rig is there a public right of way across any ght of way is a way over which the public not the land is privately-owned.)
+If you have answered yes , please give details: